Alternatives to Residential Lease

 A Residential Lease is also referred to as a:

-A Residential Lease is a legally binding agreement negotiated between landlord and tenant, when the potential tenant is considering renting residential property from a landlord or via an agency.
+A Residential Lease may be a legally binding agreement negotiated between landlord and tenant, when the potential tenant is considering renting residential property from a landlord or via an agency.
 The Lease includes address of the property, tenant and landlord contact details, an inventory of fixtures and fittings, terms of the lease.

 The Lease can cover a wide range of issues including: